Skip to content

 Interactive grants can be optional for incoming payments and quotes; however, they’re enabled by default in Rafiki (the LIST_ALL_ACCESS_INTERACTION environment variable is true).
 When a grant request includes a list-all action for incoming payments and quotes, the request requires interaction.
 The list-all action is used when the client asks to list resources that it did not create.

-If LIST_ALL_ACCESS_INTERACTION is false, you can still force interactive grants for quotes by setting QUOTE_INTERACTION to true.
+If LIST_ALL_ACCESS_INTERACTION is false, you can still force interactive grants for quotes and/or incoming payments by setting the respective variable(s) to true.

 See the Open Payments documentation for more information on grant negotiation and authorization.